aproposorg/sydr/README.md

 `pip install -r requirements.txt`

+To create a directory hosting the output results `mkdir .results`

 # OS support

 The design had been tested in WSL2 as well as x86 Ubuntu 20.04.5 LTS